aptos-foundation/AIPs/aips/aip-47.md

 ## Summary

-Abstraction for enabling efficient concurrent modifications of a counter, that has an optional limit defined, and be able to efficiently extract it's value and store it in another resource.
+This AIP revamps and expands upon the current concept of Aggregators (which are efficient concurrent counters).
+In addition to the current parallelism, these actions will not be requiring sequential execution any more when:
-It revamps and expands on current notion of `Aggregators`, and adds new notion of `AggregatorSnapshots`.
+- using aggregators for control flow (for example having transaction do an action if incrementing a counter doesn't exceed a limit)

-Specifically, allow aggregators to be used efficiently for control flow based on whether numeric operations would be executed or overflow/underflow, as well as allowing values from aggregators to be stored elsewhere, without incurring performance impact.
+- storing values from aggregators elsewhere (through AggregatorSnapshot concept)

 ## Motivation